ggozad/jarn.xmpp.core/README.txt

          web_admin
          ]}

-* Because ejabberd's implementation of XEP-0060 is not standard use of the ``dag`` module is necessary.
+* Because ejabberd's implementation of XEP-0060 is not standard use of the ejabberd's ``dag`` module is necessary.
 So, make sure your pubsub module is configured appropriately:

   ::